 Marsh Cinquefoil (Comarum palustre)

-Marsh Cinquefoil is a wetland plant that blooms in early summer in the Adirondacks.
+Marsh Cinquefoil (Comarum palustre) is a wetland plant that blooms in early summer in the Adirondacks.
 It is a member of the Rose family.
 The plant is also called Purple Cinquefoil, Marsh Potentilla, Marsh Cinquefoil, and Purple Marshlocks.

 Identification of Marsh Cinquefoil